WilliamMurray-research/2026-0002-D/README.md

 # Papers

 A repository for original frameworks and principles - named, formalised, and examined across domains.

-Often, I am drawn to moments where a field is using the a conceptual frame I consider to be incorrect or insufficiently defined, and I endeavour to replace with with a more precise framing.
+I am drawn to moments where a field is navigating by the wrong conceptual frame: where practitioners have inherited a framing that is imprecise, inverted, or simply unnamed.
+The work here attempts to replace those frames with more precise ones - to make implicit trade-offs explicit, and to give vocabulary to mechanisms that exist in practice but resist articulation.

 Each piece takes something practitioners navigate by intuition and makes it explicit: a trade-off with a name, a mechanism with a structure, a pattern that recurs across domains that appear unrelated.
 The cross-domain applicability is the test.
 If a principle only holds in one place, it is an observation.
 If it holds in five, it is a framework.